wso2/docs-mi/en/docs/reference/connectors/ceridiandayforce-connector/ceridiandayforce-connector-example.md

     | contextDateRangeTo | json-eval($.contextDateRangeTo)   |
     | xRefCode           | json-eval($.xRefCode)             |

-    You can add these properties by clicking on **Add Parameter** of the **Property Group** tab.
+    You can add these properties by clicking on the **Add Parameter** of the **Property Group** tab.
 When entering the `Property Value` fields, make sure to select the `Ex` button to specify the value types as expressions.

     <img src="{{base_path}}/assets/img/integrate/connectors/dayforce/add-parameters-to-property-group.png" title="Add Property Group Mediator" width="800" alt="Add Property Group Mediator"/>